 What topics are covered within the Align program?

-The curriculum of the Align program covers all the fundamentals of computer science, as well as the advanced techniques, practices, and competencies explored at the master’s level.
+The curriculum of the Align program covers all the fundamentals of computer science and the advanced techniques, practices, and competencies explored at the master’s level.

 “We assume when you come into Align that you have very little computer science knowledge beyond the basics,” Gorton says, noting that the first semester is designed to provide the necessary groundwork on which all future computer science skills will be built.